adam-staros95/dbt-access-management/README.md

 ```

 Notes:
-- `jaffle_shop_dev`, `jaffle_shop_test` and `jaffle_shop_prod` are databases in which dbt models are created.
+- `jaffle_shop_dev`, `jaffle_shop_test` and `jaffle_shop_prod` are databases where dbt models are created.
-- entity names (under `users`, `roles` and `groups` sections) are case-sensitive.
+- Entity names under the `users`, `roles`, and `groups` sections are case-sensitive.

-Tool supports following access levels:
+Supported access levels:
 - `read`
 - `write`
 - `read_write`
 - `all`

-and more specific access level overwrites less specific one.

 ### `data_masking.yml` file

-The tool uses `data_masking.yaml` to attach dynamic data masking policies to your dbt models.
+This file contains dynamic data masking policies configurations of your dbt models.

 #### Sample file